Offer ends in: 2h 7m 27s

 Labrador rhodesian ridgeback mix facts

-Owners must not let the Rhodesian Ridgeback mixed with Labrador go on a day without activities because it may have adverse effects on its health.
-Without proper exercise, the Labrador mixed with Rhodesian Ridgeback must have less food consumption.
+Owners must not let the Rhodesian Ridgeback mixed with Labrador go on a day without activities because it may adversely affect its health.
+Without proper exercise, the Labrador mixed with Rhodesian Ridgeback must consume less food.
 Its lackadaisical nature around the house can cause it to over-eat, exposing the hybrid dog to many diseases like bloat.

-It is also essential for owners to limit exercises in hopes of avoiding hip and joint deterioration.
-The Rhodesian Ridgeback Labrador mix will need to have 12 hours of activity in a week, which owners can divide into two hours of walking and playing in a day.
+It is also essential for owners to limit exercises to avoid hip and joint deterioration.
+The Rhodesian Ridgeback Labrador mix will need 12 hours of activity in a week, which owners can divide into two hours of walking and playing in a day.

 Labrador Rhodesian Ridgeback Mix Training